ARMmbed/BLE_Validation_Suite/README.md

 # Usage

 Setup the config.json file.

+If using yotta, set the targets within the test folders (i.e. A and B or AHRM and BHRM or Block).

 Run in the command line

 ```
 $ python Validation_Suite.py